Home/Beverages/Pu-erh Cooked Shu Tea Cake

 Clinical Encyclopedia

-Pu-erh cooked shu cake tea is a fermented tea known for its rich, earthy flavor and potential health benefits, including improved digestion and weight management.
+Pu-erh cooked shu tea cake is a fermented tea known for its rich flavor and potential health benefits, including digestive support and antioxidant properties.

 Scientific NameCamellia sinensis